Interpretation Bulletin #6

 - other funding arrangement (including, for a school board, money received through taxes levied for school purposes).

-Government funding does not include tax credits.
+Government funding does not include tax credits or rebates.
 It also does not include money the government pays:

 - for goods or services,

-On your registration, list funding received by your client or organization in the government’s last fiscal year (the fiscal year before filing).
+On your registration, list funding received, including any amounts of loans forgiven, by your client or organization in the government’s last fiscal year (the fiscal year before filing your registration or renewing your registration).

 You must list: